mirzaakhena/zapp/README.md

 ./build.sh
 ```

-Then server executable output will be on `server/dist/`
+Server executable file will be on `server/dist/`

 Run it by
 ```